LEAF: Knowledge Distillation of Text Embedding Models with Teacher-Aligned Representations: Approach

 be the tokenization of $t_i$, where $T$ is the sequence length.
 Padding tokens \verb|[PAD]| are appended to make the lengths of sequences in a batch match.
 Respectively, sequences are truncated if they exceed the model's maximum context length $\overline{T}$.

 Then, the embedding vector $y_i \in \R^{d}$ computed by our model for a given input sequence $x_i$ is given by

-where mean pooling $\mathrm{MeanPool}$ is computed only over Transformer outputs corresponding to non-\verb|[PAD]| tokens.
+where mean pooling $\mathrm{Mean}$ is computed only over Transformer outputs corresponding to non-\verb|[PAD]| tokens.
 We use mean pooling independently of the type of pooling utilized by the teacher model.
-We have experimented with \texttt{[CLS]}-token pooling, but found it to be an inferior choice, see Appendix~\ref{appendix:pooling_layer_ablation}.
+We have experimented with other popular pooling methods implemented in \texttt{sentence\_transformers}\footnote{\url{https://sbert.net/}}, namely \texttt{[CLS]}- and \texttt{[EOS]}-token pooling, as well as max pooling, but found them to be inferior choices, see Appendix~\ref{appendix:pooling_layer_ablation}.
 The normalization layer $\mathrm{Norm}(\cdot)$ is added to the stack if the teacher model is structured to produce normalized embedding vectors, i.e.,

 In this work, we intend to train the model given by Eq.~\eqref{eq:adept_model} so that $y_i$ approximates $\yhat_i$.
-Accordingly, we can define the approximation error
+Accordingly, we define the approximation error

 and utilize it as a knowledge distillation training loss:

 We propose to limit the training loss to the $\ell_2$ expression in Eq.~\eqref{eq:training_loss}.
 This choice enables the distillation procedure presented in this paper to be applicable also in cases when no internals of the models, such as keys, queries and values, are known.
 That is, it can be applied to any black-box model for which the training tuples